-Many religious leaders will mark Earth Day, which falls on April 22 this year, with more gripes about the United States refusing to ratify the Kyoto Protocol.
-In fact, people of faith - if not their leaders - should be grateful that the U.S. government has rejected this fundamentally flawed treaty.
+Many religious leaders will mark Earth Day, which falls on April 22, with more gripes about the United States refusing to ratify the Kyoto Protocol.
+In fact, people of faith, if not their leaders, should be grateful that the U.S. government has rejected this fundamentally flawed treaty.

 This part of the Kyoto system has sparked a trend in climate change policy, as similar prescriptions were put forth in the failed McCain-Lieberman Climate Stewardship Act of 2003 and have been a feature of global warming discussions ever since.

 But it turns out that Kyoto's so-called “market-based” solution is having some unintended consequences.
 Russia, currently one of the world's worst polluters and emitters of greenhouse gasses, is being rewarded by the carbon credit scheme.
 As NPR's Stephen Beard reports, Russia is now sitting on nearly $1 billion worth of carbon credits.